 We have incurred losses since inception and have funded our operations primarily through debt and the sale of capital stock.
-At March 31, 2020, we had a stockholders' deficit of approximately \$15,100,000.
-At March 31, 2020, we had short-term and long-term borrowings outstanding of approximately \$10,300,000 and \$500,000, respectively.
-As of March 31, 2020, we had cash of approximately \$200,000 and a working capital deficit of approximately \$15,400,000.
+At June 30, 2020, we had a stockholders' deficit of approximately \$16,401,000.
+At June 30, 2020, we had short- and long-term borrowings outstanding of approximately \$10,685,000 and \$947,000, respectively.
+As of June 30, 2020, we had cash of approximately \$44,000 and a working capital deficit of approximately \$16,295,000.

 Our future capital requirements will depend upon many factors, including progress with developing, manufacturing and marketing our technologies, the time and costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims and other proprietary rights, our ability to establish collaborative arrangements, marketing activities and competing technological and market developments, including regulatory changes and overall economic conditions in our target markets.
-Our ability to generate revenue and achieve profitability requires us to successfully market and secure purchase orders for our products from customers currently identified in our sales pipeline and to new customers as well.
+Our ability to generate revenue and achieve profitability requires us to successfully market and secure purchase orders for our products from customers currently identified in our sales pipeline as well as new customers.
 We also will be required to efficiently manufacturer and deliver equipment on those purchase orders.
 These activities, including our planned research and development efforts, will require significant uses of working capital through the end of 2020 and beyond.
-Based on our current operating plans, we believe that our existing cash at the time of this filing and cash received under the Paycheck Protection Program (see NOTE 12 for further details) will only be sufficient to meet our anticipated operating needs through July 31, 2020.
+Based on our current operating plans, we believe that our existing cash at the time of this filing and cash received under the Paycheck Protection Program (see NOTE 8 for further details) will only be sufficient to meet our anticipated operating needs through September 8, 2020.

-Accounting standards require management to evaluate its ability to continue as a going concern for a period of one year subsequent to the date of the filing of this Form 10-Q ("evaluation period").
-As such, we have evaluated if cash on hand and cash generated through operating activities would be sufficient to sustain projected operating activities through June 24, 2021.
+Accounting standards require management to evaluate the Company's ability to continue as a going concern for a period of one year subsequent to the date of the filing of this Form 10-Q ("evaluation period").
+As such, we have evaluated if cash on hand and cash generated through operating activities would be sufficient to sustain projected operating activities through August 17, 2021.
 We anticipate that our current resources will be insufficient to meet our cash requirements throughout the evaluation period, including funding anticipated losses and scheduled debt maturities.
 We expect to seek additional funds from a combination of dilutive and/or nondilutive financings in the future.
 Because such transactions have not been finalized, receipt of additional funding is not considered probable under current accounting standards.
-If we do not generate sufficient cash flows from operations and obtain sufficient funds when needed, we expect that we would scale back our operating plan by deferring or limiting some, or all, of our capital spending and/or eliminating planned headcount additions, as well as other cost reductions to be determined.
-Because such contingency plans have not been finalized (the specifics would depend on the situation at the time), such actions also are not considered probable for purposes of current accounting standards.
+If we do not generate sufficient cash flows from operations and obtain sufficient funds when needed, we expect that we would scale back our operating plan by deferring or limiting some, or all, of our capital spending, and/or eliminating planned headcount additions, as well as other cost reductions to be determined.
+Because such contingency plans have not been finalized (the specifics would depend on the situation at the time), such actions are also not considered probable for purposes of current accounting standards.
 Because, under current accounting standards, neither future cash generated from operating activities, nor management's contingency plans to mitigate the risk and extend cash resources through the evaluation period, are considered probable, substantial doubt is deemed to exist about the Company's ability to continue as a going concern.
-As we continue to incur losses, our transition to profitability is dependent upon achieving a level of revenues adequate to support its cost structure.
+As we continue to incur losses, our transition to profitability is dependent upon achieving a level of revenues adequate to support our cost structure.
 We may never achieve profitability, and unless and until doing so, we intend to fund future operations through additional dilutive or non-dilutive financings.
-There can be no assurances, however, that additional
+There can be no assurances; however, th